A Tough Negotiator Proves Employers Can Bargain Down Health Care Prices

 "She wasn't afraid of ruining her career or making people angry," says Scott McClave, a consultant with Alliant Insurance Services who helped analyze the pharmacy benefit contract.

 Bartlett says it helped that she was near the end of her career and didn't need to please people.
-"I'm 67, so I could give a shit," she says.
+"I'm 67, so I could give a s***," she says.
 "What are they going to do, fire me?
 I'm packin' a Medicare card."

 Bartlett found a pharmacy benefit manager, Navitus Health Solutions, that would not take any spread and would pass along all rebates in full.
 The next year, the plan saved an average of almost $16 per prescription.
 It purchased a similar mix and volume of drugs in 2016 and 2017.
 But it saved $2 million on the spread.
 And its revenue from rebates jumped from $3.5 million to $7 million, Bartlett said.
 The savings continue to this day.

 In July of this year, her mission accomplished, Bartlett left her position as administrator of the state employee health plan.
-She now works for the Office of the Montana Insurance Commissioner, which is taking on pharmacy benefit managers in a bigger way.
+She now works for the office of the Montana insurance commissioner, which is taking on pharmacy benefit managers in a bigger way.

-But Bartlett also has a side gig as a guru to other employers around the country seeking to pay less for their health benefits.
+But Bartlett also has a side gig as a guru to other employers across the country seeking to pay less for their health benefits.
 Her advice boils down to pushing back.
 "You've got to get in there and do it," she says.

 So how are Montana's hospitals after the price cut?
 Just fine, it appears.